Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 MFVC release is tentatively dependent on the following features.

 * Introduction of `kotlin.WillBecomeValue` (final name to be decided) annotation for a better migration story of libraries.
-* Custom `equals` / `hashCode` for value classes, to unlock more potential for compiler optimizations of `==` comparisons.
+* Custom [`equals`](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0456-equals.md) / `hashCode` for value classes, to unlock more potential for compiler optimizations of `==` comparisons.
-* Name-based destructuring, to support convenient deconstruction of value objects.
+* Name-based destructuring, to support convenient deconstruction of value class instances.
 * Early initialization design, to be able to make the early initialization of value classes even more flexible.
+* [Version overloading](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0431-version-overloading.md), to support binary-compatible addition of primary properties to an existing MFVC.

 #### Summary